nirtamir2/talks/2025-06-26/src/slides.md

 [click]
 Inside our generator function we generate a random number to simulate failure

-If its below 0.1, we yield* Effect.fail with our typed error.
+If isCreditExceeded, we yield* Effect.fail with our typed error.

 The 'yield*' is like 'await' - it unwraps Effect values.